chromium/chromium/docs/updater/functional_spec.md

 For Windows, for backward compatibility, the following installer results are read and written from the registry:

+While installing:
 * `InstallerProgress` : The installer writes a percentage value (0-100) while installing so that the updater can provide feedback to the user on the progress.

-* `InstallerError` : Installer error, or 0 for success.
-* `InstallerExtraCode1` : Optional extra code.
+After the install completes:
-* `InstallerResult` : Specifies the result type and how to determine success or
+* `InstallerResult` : NOTE: If this value is not written, all the other `InstallerXXX` values documented below will be ignored. `InstallerResult` specifies the result type and how to determine success or failure:
-failure:
   *   0 - SUCCESS
       The installer succeeded, unconditionally.
       - if a launch command was provided via the installer API, the command will be launched and the updater UI will exit silently.
 Otherwise, the updater will show an install success dialog.
   *   All the error installer results below are treated the same.
       - if an installer error was not provided via the installer API or the exit code, generic error `kErrorApplicationInstallerFailed` will be reported.